Skip to main content

 tip

 If you wish to customize your metrics a bit more, you can choose to implement your own metric.
-You can find a full tutorial here, but here's a quick example of how you can create a metric that is NOT evaluated using LLMs:
+You can find a comprehensive step-by-step guide here, but here's a quick example of how you can create a metric that is NOT evaluated using LLMs:

 from deepeval.scorer import Scorer